Roguelazer/muttdown/README.md

 The `css_file` should be regular CSS styling blocks; we use [pynliner][] to inline all CSS rules for maximum client compatibility.

 Muttdown can also send its mail using the native `sendmail` if you have that set up (instead of doing SMTP itself).
 To do so, just leave the smtp options in the config file blank, set the `sendmail` option to the fully-qualified path to your `sendmail` binary, and run muttdown with the `-s` flag

+If `assume_markdown` is true, then all input is assumed to be Markdown by default and the `!m` sigil does nothing.

 Installation
 ------------